6 Ways to Manage Anxiety During the Coronavirus Outbreak.

-Reduce your preoccupation with Coronavirus news.
+Reduce your preoccupation with Coronavirus on the news.

 Know your own risk of catching Coronavirus.

 Remember, just because you may fall into the high-risk category does NOT mean you will catch it.
 And if you do, it does NOT mean that you will die.
-It’s important to keep a rational mind about the statistics.
+It’s important to keep a rational mind about statistics.

 Use correct preventative methods.